barafael/barafael.github.io/_posts/2018-06-04-Several-Reasons-Why-The-Rust-Compiler-Is-Your-Friend-#8-Will-Amaze-You.md

 The error message uses some Rust-specific language, but it is pretty clear.

 It is important to note that the `drop` function is not often used in Rust.
-That is because an object can be destructed when it goes out of it's owners scope.
-But the function exists, and it is the most beautiful function ever:
+That is because an object can be destructed automatically when it goes out of it's owners scope.
+But the function exists, and it is one of the most beautiful functions in the standard library:

 ```rust
 pub fn drop<T>(_x: T) { }
 ```

-That's all they wrote: take ownership of an _x of an unconstrained type T, and go out of scope, resulting in deterministic deconstruction.
+That's all they wrote: take ownership of an `_x` of an unconstrained type T, and go out of scope, resulting in deterministic deconstruction of `_x`.

 ## But what about `std::move`?

 Modern C++ introduced moving ownership.
-The move constructor invalidates the old owner in some agreed upon way, even if the object is const.
-After the move, the old pointer can (but should not) be still be used.
+The move constructor invalidates the old owner in some agreed-upon way, even if the object is const.
+After the move, the old pointer can (but should not) be used.

 ```cpp
 #include <iostream>